-Marine Carbon Monoxide Detectors: The Pending “End of Life Alarm” is Happening.
+Marine Carbon Monoxide Detector “End of Life Alarm”

 Out of our absolute commitment to boater comfort and safety, we at Fireboy-Xintex would like to remind you how important it is to have and maintain a Carbon Monoxide Detector on board in any marine environment.
 Wherever fossil-fueled equipment (engine, generator, gasoline engine, diesel, etc.) is in use, it will produce Carbon Monoxide as a natural byproduct.